SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-client-side-web-parts-with-angular-1-x.md

 ![The app-module.ts file opened in Visual Studio Code](../../../../images/ng-intro-app-module.png)

-You start by referencing Angular and ngOfficeUIFabric and by loading previously implemented controller and data service.
-Next, you define the module for your application and load the **officeuifabric.core** and **officeuifabric.components** modules as depedencies for your application.
-That way you will be able to use ngOfficeUIFabric directives in your template.
+You start by referencing Angular and by loading previously implemented controller and data service.
+Next, you define the module for your application.
 Finally, you register the controller and data service with your application.

 Now you've built an Angular application for your web part.
 In the following steps you will register the Angular application with the web part and make it configurable using web part properties.